 eGrant.net: applications for schools

 Artist Residency: grants for residencies with visual, literary, performing or media artists working with students in the classroom or in professional development workshops with teachers.
-Rolling deadline.
-Fiscal Year 2015 funds have now been expended.
-However, Artist Residency Grant applications may be submitted for projects that begin after September 1, 2015.
+No new applications will be accepted for the remainder of the 2015-2016 school year.
+Funding in this fiscal year has been expended.

 Education Resource: grants to strengthen school-based arts education projects, programs, and activities that utilize the arts education resources of the Delaware arts community or strengthen arts organizations' capacity to serve as professional development resources for teaching artists and educators. (public schools only) Annual March 1 deadline.

 TranspARTation: grants that support transportation costs for schools to travel to Delaware arts and cultural institutions and venues in order for students to attend arts performances, events and exhibits.
-Rolling deadline.
+Applications for the 2016-2017 school year will be available on July 1, 2016.
+Funding in this fiscal year has been expended.

 General Grant Information